 While most freight shipments are transported via less-than-truckload or truckload, there’s another method of transportation that could be a more economical choice for your business: partial truckload.
 Although partial truckload isn’t the most common shipping method, it can be a great supplement to your overall transportation strategy.
 The first step is understanding how partial shipping works, but it doesn’t stop there.
 Our experts want to help you have confidence in choosing the optimal mode and knowing you are getting the best deal on your freight.

-Partials are large or heavy shipments and typically fall between the size of traditional less-than-truckload (LTL) and full truckload shipments.
-Generally speaking, more than 5 pallets or 5,000 lbs of material, but less than 25 feet of trailer space, or 25,000 lbs of material, is commonly considered a partial shipment.
+They are shipments that typically fall between the size of traditional less-than-truckload (LTL) and full truckload shipments, usually consisting of more than five pallets or 5,000 pounds of material.
+However, partial shipments typically do not exceed 25 feet of trailer space or 25,000 pounds of material.

-Increased complexities and advanced technology across the LTL industry has prompted many shippers to search for ways to optimize their freight.
+Increased complexities and advanced technology across the LTL industry have prompted many shippers to search for ways to optimize their freight.
 Here’s some background: